-

 A Theology of Meaning

-A Theology of Meaning is a post-denominational and revisioned approach to Christian thought, designed to address the realities of a post-Christian, post-secular age.
+A Theology of Meaning is a post-denominational approach to Christian thought, designed to address the realities of a post-Christian, post-secular age.